Cgettys/crawl/crawl-ref/INSTALL.md

     git remote add upstream https://github.com/crawl/crawl/
     git fetch --tags upstream

+Note: if running into this on CI in a fork, you need to run this locally:

+    git push origin --tags

 If this doesn't resolve the problem, you can try creating `util/release_ver` manually, with contents along the lines of `0.31-a0`.